harryf/comedy/docs/_shows/20190903_Kontiki_3rd_September_2019.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> You think funny, do you know what I mean?
+> You know what I mean?
 >
-> You can say anything, "Ah, my tambourine is like a mozzarella, you can stretch
+> He can say anything.
 >
-> it out."
+> "Ah, my tampon, it's like a mozzarella.
 >
-> "I do a 69 and eat this ballsack like gelato."
+> You can stretch it out.
 >
-> Okay, Italians, do you know what you think?
-Do you like Ludovica?
+> I do a 69 and eat his balls like gelato."
 >
-> I don't know her, I don't know her.
+> Italians, do you know what you think?
 >
+> Do you like Ludovica?
+>
 > Do you think she represented Italy well?
 >
-> She was amazing.
+> Italy was amazing.
 >
-> Okay, what about you, did you also have a good for Italy, or were you like...
+> Okay, what about you?
 >
-> No, I think I'm gonna have pizza problems after this.
+> Did you also do good for Italy or were you like...
 >
-> A lot of mozzarella tops, okay.
+> I think I have pizza problems up here.
 >
-> Okay, so, let's bring up our last act of the first half, ladies and gentlemen,
+> A lot of mozzarella problems.
 >
-> he gets his own music.
+> Okay, so let's bring up our last act of the first half, ladies and gentlemen.
 >
-> I love this guy, ladies and gentlemen, he does a bunch of comedy with us, and
+> He gets his own music.
 >
-> this is in fact his real name.
+> I love this guy, ladies and gentlemen.
 >
-> Ladies and gentlemen, give it up, last performer of the half is Harry Fox, give
+> He does a bunch of comedy with us.
 >
-> it up!
+> And this is, in fact, his real name.
 >
-> Okay, let's just make some space here.
+> Ladies and gentlemen, give it up.
 >
-> So, tonight I want to try something a bit different, I want to try a social
+> Last performer of the half is Harry Fox.
 >
-> experiment.
+> Give it up.
 >
+> Okay.
+>
+> Let's just make some space here.
+>
+> So, tonight I want to try something a bit different.
+>
+> I want to try a social experiment.
+>
 > Are you guys up for a social experiment?
 >
-> No, seriously, are you guys up for a social experiment?
+> No, seriously.
 >
-> Okay, this one isn't, but okay, so...
+> Are you guys up for a social experiment?
 >
-> This is a box of negro cherry tomatoes.
+> Yeah!
 >
-> So what I'm gonna do is I'm gonna go over here and give you these tomatoes, can
+> Okay, this one isn't, but okay.
 >
-> you please take one and pass it on?
+> So, this is a box of negro cherry tomatoes.
 >
-> Some of them got a bit crushed, it feels a bit weird in there, but don't worry,
+> So, what I'm going to do is I'm going to go over here and give you these
 >
-> it's just, it's honestly tomato juice.
+> tomatoes.
 >
-> Now, you can do anything you want with these tomatoes, you can eat it, you can
+> Can you please take one and pass it on?
 >
-> give it to someone you like, you can throw it at someone you hate.
+> Some of them go a bit crushed.
 >
+> It feels a bit weird in there, but don't worry.
+>
+> It's just, it's honestly tomato juice.
+>
+> Now, you can do anything you want with these tomatoes.
+>
+> You can eat it.
+>
+> You can give it to someone you like.
+>
+> You can throw it at someone you hate.
+>
 > Now, while you're passing out the tomatoes, let me tell you a little story.
 >
 > I want to tell you the story of Amina.
 >
-> Amina is a wonderful little nine-year-old girl, she's so full of love and
+> Amina is a wonderful little nine-year-old girl.
 >
-> laughter and happiness, but unfortunately, Amina lives in famine-stricken South
+> She's so full of love and laughter and happiness.
 >
-> Sudan.
+> But, unfortunately, Amina lives in famine-stricken South Sudan.
 >
-> And every night when Amina goes to bed, she goes to bed hungry, and probably,
+> And every night when Amina goes to bed, she goes to bed hungry.
 >
-> this is terrible, the chances that she'll live to 15 are very small.
+> And probably, this is terrible, the chances that she'll live to 15 are very
 >
+> small.
+>
-> But Amina wanted me to give you these tomatoes.
+> But Amina wanted me to give you these tomatoes tonight.
 >
 > Because, you know, she wanted to bring some joy to the people in Switzerland
 >